aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPSM within C++ Applications" h2="Convert EPUB to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate EPUB to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate EPUB to PPSM conversion feature inside your C++ applications.
+EPUB is a popular format for e-books, while PPSM is a Microsoft PowerPoint Show format.
+Converting EPUB to PPSM allows you to view the content of the e-book in a presentation format.

+<h2>How Aspose.Total Helps for EPUB to PPSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents in various formats.
+It includes APIs for PDF, Slides, and Words.
+With Aspose.Total for C++, you can easily export EPUB to PPTX and then convert PPTX to PPSM.

+To export EPUB to PPTX, you can use Aspose.PDF for C++.
+It is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+It also supports conversion of PDF documents to other popular formats, including PPTX.

+To convert PPTX to PPSM, you can use Aspose.Slides for C++.
+It is a powerful presentation manipulation API that enables developers to create, read, edit, and convert presentations.
+It also supports conversion of presentations to other popular formats, including PPSM.

+Both APIs come under Aspose.Total for C++ package.
+With Aspose.Total for C++, you can easily export EPUB to PPTX and then convert PPTX to PPSM in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}